JuanCab/AstroInteractives/README.md

 Known Issues
 ------------
-- The tooltip in the radioactive decay simulation is not working properly.
 - Display of equations can lag, allowing underlying LaTeX to be visible briefly.
-- We are aware of some issues running interactives that use 3D widgets from *pythreejs* in *AppMode*.
+- We are aware of some issues running interactives that use 3D widgets from *pythreejs* in *AppMode*, specifically some of the textures on the 3D objects may not work.

 Help / Documentation
 --------------------